 - 10. The Install Product screen states the progress of a client installation.
-After Oracle Database Client is installed, you are prompted to execute the root configuration script for new inventory as a root user.
-Execute the root.sh script as a root user to complete the installation, and click OK. - 11.
-In the Finish screen, click Close to exit from Oracle Universal Installer.
+After Oracle Database Client is installed, execute the root.sh script as a root user to complete the installation, and click OK. - 11.
+In the Finish screen, click Close to exit Oracle Universal Installer.